russellb/neutron-specs/specs/mitaka/vlan-aware-vms.rst

 Developer Impact
 ----------------

-Extented attributes on the Neutron port are to be used.
+* Extented attributes on the Neutron port are to be used.

-A new first-class resource is to be provided.

-Requires the testing framework changes.
+* Requires modifications to Neutron plugins to support this model
+* Requires development of new tests.

 Community Impact
 ----------------

-The new first-class resource, the trunk port, impacts not only Neutron, but Nova also, providing additional ways to start VM.

-Bound ports (subports) differ in the behaviour from normal ports and should not be treated as normal ports.

 Implementation
 ==============